oracle/opengrok/Read-only-configuration.md

 ```

 This tool only works for primitive java types and has only meaning for the options which actually changes some behaviour in the web application.

+## Complete configuration change

+    With the [Messages](https://github.com/OpenGrok/OpenGrok/wiki/Messages) tool you can send a brand new configuration to the web application.

+    ```bash
+    $ tools/Messages -n config setconf /var/opengrok/etc/configuration.xml
+    ```

+    The above will send the configuration in the `/var/opengrok/etc/configuration.xml` to the web application and replace its previous configuration.

 However, as mentioned in the configuration flow, these changes **are not** persistent as they vanish when the web application receives the new configuration.